istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 1. Application B is allowed to access `mongo1.composedb.com`
 1. All egress traffic must be monitored

-Now consider a scenario in which the application A (one of the pods) is compromised.
+Now consider a scenario in which one of application A's pods is compromised.
 Suppose the attackers have the following goals:

 1. Application A will try to access `*.ibm.com` unmonitored